-- No talking at all. - Sit up.
+- 1. Be respectful - 2.
+Be responsible - No talking at all. - Sit up.
 Be attentive.
 Do not eat or do distracting things. - Applaud at appropriate times.
 Do not hoot or yell. - During music presentations, talking interferes with the audio experience. - Remember that at an assembly we are judged not as an individual but as a school, and a community. - If you would like other kinds of assembly opportunities, get involved with student government.